 He created and expanded the jazz club into a very progressive club.
 Cal Tjader, Sergio Mendez, Jose Feliciano, Charlie Byrd…. all performed there many times.
 Many of these performers would spend time at our home, giving me a rich and diverse cultural exposure to music and hip creative people.
 I was so lucky to have this exposure as a kid.

-My father sold The White House and retired to Rancho Mirage with my elegant mother Jacqueline Schectman.
+My father sold The White House [in 1983] and retired to Rancho Mirage with my elegant mother Jacqueline Schectman.

 Jacqueline passed away from lung cancer at age 60 in 1989.
 Irv Schectman passed away on September 10, 2003.

 Schectman sold the restaurant in January 1983, to Philip Yen, and it was closed on January 15.
 Yen, who had owned the Mandarin Yen, obtained a liquor license on April 7.
 He opened a Chinese restaurant called Tai Ping that same month.
 The food reviews were great.

 But in September 1984, the ads for help were suddenly identifying the place as the “Whitehouse,” and then stopped.

 On March 18, 1986, everything inside the building went up for auction, including a chandelier that was a smaller copy of the one in the Vienna Opera House.
 The item again reported that the building had been used as a restaurant since 1919.

 The three-acre property was sold in December 1986 to a developer.